aarontburn/nexus-core/docs/getting_started/tutorial/react/2 ReactRenderer.md

             +-- react_module/       // After building your module once
             +-- src/
                 +-- App.tsx
-                +-- ModulesBridge.ts
+                +-- nexus-bridge.ts
                 +-- ...

             +-- ...
 ```

 `renderer.ts` no longer handles events itself.
-Instead, it loads the dev server in development `localhost:5173` or the built HTML in production.
-All event handling should happen in your React app via ModulesBridge.ts.
+Instead, it loads the dev server in development at `http://localhost:5173` or the built HTML in production.
+All event handling should happen in your React app via **nexus-bridge.ts**.

 ## Developing with React
 During development, your React application is hosted on a development server, located (by default) on `http://localhost:5173/`.
 If you need to change this, modify `src/renderer/renderer.ts`.

 > During production, your React application is bundled into a single `index.html` file located in `react-wrapper/react_module`.
 This is what gets loaded into Nexus.

-To be able to send and listen to events from your process, the `react-wrapper/src/` directory contains `ModulesBridge.ts`.
+To be able to send and listen to events from your process, the `react-wrapper/src/` directory contains `nexus-bridge.ts`.
 This file contains functions that you can use to listen to events and send events back.

 Within your React application, use `addProcessListener` within a `useEffect` to listen to events.
 The template already has this set up, but you can move this to wherever you need to listen to events.
 To send data to the process, use `sendToProcess`.